benc-uk/kube-workshop/06-frontend/readme.md

 # 💻 Adding The Frontend

 We've ignored the frontend until this point, with the API and backend in place we are finally ready to deploy it.
-We need to use a *Deployment* and *Service* just as before.
+We need to use a _Deployment_ and _Service_ just as before.
 We can pick up the pace a little and setup everything we need in one go.

 For the Deployment:

-- The image needs to be `{ACR_NAME}.azurecr.io/smilr/frontend`.
+- The image needs to be `{ACR_NAME}.azurecr.io/smilr/frontend:stable`.
 - The port exposed from the container should be **3000**
 - An environmental variable called `API_ENDPOINT` should be passed to the container, this needs to be a URL and should point to the external IP of the API from the previous part, as follows `http://{API_EXTERNAL_IP}/api`
 - Label the pods with `app: frontend`

 For the Service:

-- The type of *Service* should be `LoadBalancer` same as the data API.
+- The type of _Service_ should be `LoadBalancer` same as the data API.
 - The service port should be **80**
 - The target port should be **3000**
 - Use the label `app` and the value `frontend` for the selector